sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changes group owner to school for hello file in working dir
+Change owner to Vincet and group owner to staff for all files dirs in working dir